A framework for how FHG and WCHQ

 The data is never ours

-The data belongs to AHW and the participating sites.
+The data belongs to the participating sites.
+They work in collaboration with AHW to advance the WIN mission.
 FHG's role is infrastructure — building, running, and publishing to the WIN Research Sandbox.

 The WIN Research Sandbox

-FHG builds, curates, and publishes all WIN measurement into a Research Sandbox — the shared analytical surface for AHW and its partners.
+FHG builds, curates, and publishes all WIN measurement into a Research Sandbox — the shared analytical surface for AHW, its partners, and the participating sites.

 What the Research Sandbox is